-- Workspace : Where programmers make development changes.
-The source code here is what you currently see and up to date.
+- Workspace: This is where programmers make development changes.
+The source code here is what you currently see and is up to date.
 Any object is born and modified in the workspace.

-.gitdirectory is the temporary area records the relevant information (file name, size, timestamp…) of the
+.gitdirectory is the temporary area that records the relevant information (file name, size, timestamp…) of the

 git addand make it being managed by git.
 Any changes are versioned from entering the index area.

-- Local Repository : Holds the various versions of the submitted object, which is older than the contents of the workspace and staging area.
-After
+- Local Repository: Holds the various versions of the submitted object, which is older than the contents of the workspace and staging area.
+After you execute the command

-git commit, the directory tree of index is synchronized to the local repository to facilitate synchronization between the local repository and the remote repository through
+git commit, the directory tree of the index is synchronized to the local repository to facilitate synchronization between the local repository and the remote repository through the command

 git pushfor the next step.
 Only when a change is committed to a local repository can it leave a trace in the repository.